 You can learn how to embrace marketing.
 I know, because I’ve done it.
 Now when I see marketing on my to-do list I’m all:

-Keep reading and I’m gonna turn you from Ellaria Sand watching the Mountain squish Oberyn’s eyeballs out of his head scared to Maverick is ready to buzz the tower cool as a cucumber marketer.
+Keep reading, and I’m going to turn you from Ellaria Sand watching the Mountain squish Oberyn’s eyeballs out of his head scared to Maverick is ready to buzz the tower cool as a cucumber marketer.

 Here are the straight facts: marketing consistently is vital to your success as a freelance writer.